Flight-Free-UK/flight_free_uk_website/source/posts_travel/fort-william-to-nimes.html.markdown

 But I’d recently committed to the Flight Free Challenge, so I needed to throw my gut instinct of hopping onto Google Flights out of the window.

 With the help of Flight Free UK’s resources I planned out the 3,400 kilometre round trip all the way from Fort William to Nîmes in the South of France and back again by train.
-By combining a seat on the Caledonian Sleeper (not for the faint-hearted!), an early Eurostar, and the slower trains from Lille rather than the TGV, the cost came in at £306 all in, for the return journey.
+By combining a seat on the Caledonian Sleeper, an early Eurostar, and the slower trains from Lille rather than the TGV, the cost came in at £306 all in, for the return journey.
 A lot more palatable than I was expecting!

 To break up the trip down I made a couple day pause in London to catch up with friends, so the first leg of my holiday was simple - a single night train to London.
 Some might liken my first night-train experience to a baptism of fire thanks to 5 hours of uninterrupted tantruming from a toddler three rows away, but not even that put a damper on my excitement to finally be taking the famous Caledonian Sleeper.
 After 1am, I managed to get several hours of sleep in, although it was far from my best.
 This is all because of a fatal flaw I made - I’d neglected to bring a neck pillow or anything pillowy for that matter - despite every resource advising me otherwise.